wolfSSL/wolfsentry/README.md

 applications, including a port to FreeRTOS-LWIP (integrated directly in the IP stack) and a demo pop-up notification system integrating with the Linux D-Bus facility.

+## Change Log

+The latest changes and additions are noted in ChangeLog.md at the top of the repository.